-When disciplinary action is to be imposed, upon the approval by the Assistant Vice President of for University Human Resources or designee, University Human Resources the appropriate unit head or designee will ensure that issue a Notice of Disciplinary Action is issued to the Respondent.
+When disciplinary action is to be imposed, upon approval by the Senior Vice President and Provost or designee, the Office of Faculty Affairs will issue a Notice of Disciplinary Action to the Respondent.

 Disciplinary action will depend on the specific circumstances in each case and may include discipline ranging from a written reprimand up to and including termination of employment.
 Other administrative and/or non-disciplinary remedies may also be imposed, including but not limited to, no contact directives, and/or a change in work duties, work locations, or work schedules.